Poniverse/Pony.fm/documentation/notifications.md

 Developing notifications for Pony.fm
 ====================================

-Pony.fm's notification system is designed around "drivers" for various notification delivery methods.
+Pony.fm's notification system is designed to support various notification delivery methods.
 The types of notification one can receive are defined in the [`NotificationHandler`](app/Contracts/NotificationHandler.php) interface, which is implemented by every class that needs to know about the various notification types.